-Grit is a personality trait possessed by individuals who demonstrate passion and perseverance toward a goal despite being confronted by significant obstacles and distractions.
+Grit is a personality trait mostly seen in people who demonstrate passion and perseverance toward their goals and targets despite facing and confronting significant obstacles and distractions during the process.

 According to the latest research, one of the biggest indicators of grit is the ability to delay gratification while working on a task.
-Simple in theory, but very difficult in practice — especially in today’s technological world where we have so many distractions around.
+Theoretically, it is simple but very difficult to practice — especially in today’s fast-paced and technological world where we are bombarded with so many distractions around.

 For years, psychologists have attempted to locate the “miracle formula” needed to achieve our dreams.
 Many have hypothesized that goal actualization comes to those who possess the remarkable skill, innate talent, superior genes, or possibly a high IQ;

-Others believe that achievement comes from a stroke of luck or maybe even fate.
-While none of those factors have proven to generate any kind of miracle formula.
+On the other hand, some people believe that success is the result of a stroke of luck and fate.
+Though none of those factors have been proven to be right or generated any sort of miracle formula.
 Research has found evidence that over any other measurable factor, possessing the quality of grit is the highest predictor of individual achieving greatness.

-Those with grit do not look at their difficulties or failures as a reason to quit; rather, they utilize them as opportunities to grow stronger and become better equipped for the next challenge.
+Gritty people do not see their hurdles or failures as a dead-end and justify to quit; rather, they try to convert those hurdles into opportunities and grow stronger with the time and become better equipped for the next challenge.